What We Believe

 4) That God has revealed in Jesus Christ that God loves all people.

 Therefore we recognize all people as our neighbors.
 We also recognize that God calls all people, male and female, gay and straight, of every race and ethnicity to serve in Jesus’ name.
-If you are LGBT you can be yourself with us and you will be welcomed and valued as you are.
+If you are LGBTQIA, you can be yourself with us, and you will be welcomed and valued as you are.